 No Applicator Tampons

-Two years ago I posted about my love of the reusable Diva Cup, a sort-of ‘vessel’ that catches your flow, which you empty and then reinsert during your period.
+About two years ago, I became a big fan of the reusable Diva Cup, a sort-of ‘vessel’ that catches your flow, which you empty and then reinsert during your period.
 At the time I was hooked on it.
 It was totally working for me, and I was thrilled that I was able to eliminate yet another category of disposable products from my life.
-(The comments from that post are awesomely filled with TMI talk, just to warn you, but folks had some, ahem, insertion issues to work out.)
+(Comments online are awesomely filled with TMI talk, just to warn you, but some folks have some, ahem, insertion issues to work out.)
 Well, about five or six months later I got a Mirena IUD, which has virtually eliminated my period, so I no longer use any type of feminine hygiene.
 But I’ve been wondering whether anyone has successfully been using reusables for the long term?